Employee Benefits - Leave and Holidays

 VI.
 Record Keeping Requirements

-In order to comply with State rules, the U of A Cooperative Extension Service Catastrophic Leave Program must include a record keeping procedure which tracks:
+To comply with State rules, the U of A Cooperative Extension Service Catastrophic Leave Program must include a record keeping procedure which tracks:

 - The hours donated by each employee, the rate of pay and the dollar value of such donated leave at the time of donation;